-Theatre fans who have been missing live performance during lockdown won’t have long to wait as Kabosh brings its new show ‘The King of East Belfast’ to the Connswater Shopping Centre from 7-9 and 12-16 August 2020.
-The 45-minute show will be performed in a unit at Connswater Shopping Centre as part of the EastSide Arts Festival.
+Theatre fans who were missing live performance during lockdown were able to socially distance and celebrate as Kabosh brought its new show ‘The King of East Belfast’ to the Connswater Shopping Centre from 7-9 and 12-16 August 2020.
+The 45-minute show was performed in a unit at Connswater Shopping Centre as part of the EastSide Arts Festival.

 Cast & Crew